digital-fabric/polyphony/docs/exception-handling.md

 ### Graceful process termination

-In order to ensure your application terminates gracefully upon receiving an `INT` or `TERM` signal, you'll need to:

-1. Rescue the corresponding exceptions in the main fiber.
+In order to ensure your application terminates gracefully upon receiving an `INT` or `TERM` signal, you'll need to rescue the corresponding exceptions in the main fiber:
-2. Rescue `Polyphony::Terminate` exceptions in each fiber that needs to perform operations such as handling any pending requests, etc.

 ```ruby
 # In a worker fiber